dRoskar/depth-perception/README.md

  ## TO-DO
  - make a user submission interface
  - allow canvas size setting (at submission).
 User can choose default, auto or custom size.
  - allow image aligning (at submission).
 User can select a layer and drag an image around.
 Offset is saved to DB.
+When the Adjust button is toggled, the input fields turn into toggle buttons names 'Layer #'.
+Cursor over canvas shows that the image is draggable.
  - remember previous users - not showing them the 'your mouse goes here' instruction